drivendataorg/noaa-runtime/README.md

 ```

 This will start the container, mount the local data and submission folders as folders within the container, and follow
 the same steps that will run on the platform to unpack your submission and run your code.
+It should not take more than 5 minutes to run with the provided benchmark.

 ### Reviewing the logs